MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 ### Lifecycle control

-**Entitlement management, through access packages and connected organizations** allows the target tenant administrator to define collections of resources (ex: apps, roles, and groups) that users from the source tenant can request access to.
+**Entitlement management, through access packages and connected organizations** allows the target tenant administrator to define collections of resources (ex: app app roles, directory roles, and groups) that users from the source tenant can request access to.
 If the user is approved for the resources they need, but don’t yet have a B2B account, entitlement management will automatically create a B2B account for the user in the target tenant, and even remove those accounts when the user doesn’t have any remaining entitlements in the target tenant.

 [Learn more](../../id-governance/entitlement-management-organization.md)